 Just before baking, sprinkle the buns with the grated cheese, being careful not to get it on the pan.
-Depending on the shape and depth of your muffin cups, you may need less than we call for in the Ingredients list.
-I used less than a tablespoon of cheese per bun:
+Depending on the shape and depth of your muffin cups, you may need less than called for in the Ingredients list.
+In practice, for these buns and this tin, it was less than a tablespoon of cheese per bun:

 Place the muffin tin directly on the hot stone (or a middle shelf of the oven).
 Pour 1 cup of hot tap water into the broiler tray, and quickly close the oven door.
 Bake for about 20 to 25 minutes until the cheese is nicely browned.

 Remove buns from the pan and allow to cool slightly before eating.
 Unlike large loaf breads, these can be eaten warm without any risk of them being gummy or appearing to be under-baked.